Thukimi-Teatime/Credit_Tracker_for_Genspark/README.md

 - **Currency Conversion**: Translates credit values into real-world currency (USD, JPY, etc.) based on settings.
 - **Integrated UI**: Seamlessly displays information via a sidebar or embedded widgets without disrupting your workflow.

+> [!IMPORTANT]
-### 2. How to Use
+> ### 2.
+How to Use
-1. **Initial Setup**:
-   - Open the extension popup, enter your "Plan Start Credits" (e.g., 10,000) and "Renewal Day" (e.g., Day 1), and save.
+> This extension updates your credit data whenever you open your profile menu to display your credits.
+Since tracking is not fully automatic, please check your profile regularly to keep your data current.
+>
-2. **Recording Data**:
+> 1. **Recording Data**:
-   - Visit Genspark.ai and click on or view the area where your credits are displayed (sidebar or user menu).
+>    - Visit Genspark.ai and open the profile menu where your credits are displayed.
-   - The extension will detect the value and record it as your latest balance.
+>    - The extension will automatically detect the value and record it as your latest credit.
+> 2. **Customizing for Your Plan**:
+>    - In the same profile menu, click the **Settings** button (provided by the extension) to configure your plan.
+>    - Enter your "Plan Start Credits" (e.g., 10,000) and "Renewal Day" (e.g., Day 1), and save.
-3. **Monitoring Status**:
+> 3. **Monitoring Status**:
-   - Check the sidebar or popup to view metrics like your current pace and "Days Ahead/Behind."
+>    - Check the sidebar or popup to view metrics like your current pace and "Days Ahead/Behind."

 ### 3. Settings & Parameters
 The values you enter in the settings are used as follows: